Health Equity and Health Disparities in Cancer Survivorship

 Data source: Doose M, Mollica MA, Acevedo AM, Tesauro G, Gallicchio L, Reed C, Guida J, Maher ME, Srinivasan S, Tonorezos E. Advancing health equity in cancer survivorship research: National Institutes of Health 2017-2022 portfolio review.
 J Natl Cancer Inst.
 2024 Mar 27:djae073. doi: 10.1093/jnci/djae073.
 Epub ahead of print.
 PMID: 38544292.

-Eighty-two percent of those identified NIH grants measured or intervened upon health disparities at the individual level, such as cancer survivors’ behaviors and healthcare use.
+The majority of identified NIH grants measured or intervened at the individual level (82%), such as cancer survivors’ behaviors and healthcare use.
 The societal level and physical and built environment were least addressed (see figure below).

 Note: This graph shows the distribution of grants that measured or intervened upon health disparities at each domain and level of influence.
 Each grant could measure at multiple domains and levels, and therefore the total exceeds 147 grants.